skip to primary navigationskip to content

 What has changed?

-Like in previous house styles, the designers of Project Light also couldn't resist to make a couple of more intrusive CSS changes that users may want to override in their documents.
+Like in previous house styles, the designers of Project Light also couldn't resist making a couple of more intrusive CSS changes that users may want to override in their documents.

 When switching from the ucam2008 style previously used at the Computer Laboratory, the following changes from the “Project Light” templates deserve particular attention: